opensearch-project/sql/sql-jdbc/README.md

 ### Connecting using the DriverManager interface

-The main Driver class is `com.amazon.opendistroforelasticsearch.jdbc.Driver`.
+The main Driver class is `org.opensearch.jdbc.Driver`.
 If the driver jar is on the application classpath, no other configuration is required.

 Code samples to open a connection for some typical scenarios are given below: